djbartos93/Quartz/README.md

 1. npm install to download the theme
 2. run rails active_storage:install (this may not be needed, but it wont hurt to run again)
 3. bundle install
-4. rake db:migrate and you should be good to go!
+4. rake db:migrate
   1. to skip manually creating an admin user you can run rake db:seed to create the default admin user listed below
+5. rake 'comfy:cms_seeds:import[primary, primary]'

 ##### Default admin user if running rake db:seed